jediahkatz/course-planning-constraint-program/ROADMAP.md

     - basically just give uuids to requirement blocks

 ## done (reverse chrono):
+- add lower bound to quickly determine infeasiblity in problems with too many requirements
+- allow requirement groups with cardinality constraints on subrequirements
 - handle courses only offered in fall/spring
 - user can request to take class in any semester
 - allow triple counting for some requirement blocks (e.g minors)